 IBM Domino scanners can be created, configured, started and monitored through migration-center client, but the corresponding processes are executed by migration-center Job Server.

-The scanner is available in 64-bit and 32-bit versions.
+The scanner is available in 32 bit and 64 bit versions.
 Each version has different prerequisites and limitations.
 Both versions require additional software installed on the migration-center Jobserver.

-Install the mc-domino-scanner in the .../lib/mc-domino-scanner folder of the Jobserver
+- 7.Set the install location to the .../lib/mc-domino-scanner folder of the Jobserver